-All other Anderson University staff and faculty members are required by University policy to report observations or actual knowledge of incidents of sexual harassment or sexual misconduct.
+Reports (without obligation of filing a formal complaint) may also be made through Residence Directors, Resident Advisors, other members of the Student Development Staff, faculty members, or any other administrator or staff member the reporter would like to ask assistance from in reporting.
+These individuals may assist the reporter but are not designated as authorized individuals placing the University on notice of actual knowledge.
 In addition, reports made to other employees may have to be disclosed in criminal or civil court proceedings.
 Whether or not a student or employee requests confidentiality, Anderson University is committed to maintaining confidentiality throughout the entire investigatory process to the extent that is practical and appropriate.
-When a formal report is made, persons have the right and can expect to have incidents of sexual misconduct or harassment impartially investigated and properly resolved through administrative procedures.
+When a formal complaint is made, persons have the right and can expect to have incidents of sexual misconduct or harassment impartially investigated and properly resolved through administrative procedures.
 Confidentiality implies that only people who need to know will be informed, and that information will be shared only as necessary with investigators, witnesses, and the accused individual.

-Investigation Procedure and Follow Up:
+Investigation Procedure and Follow Up

-Upon receipt of a complaint of sexual harassment or sexual misconduct, the Title IX Coordinator or a Deputy Coordinator will designate one or more Title IX investigators who will conduct an adequate, reliable, and impartial investigation of all complaints of sexual harassment or sexual misconduct, and all complaints will be resolved promptly and fairly.
-After a thorough investigation, the Investigators will deliver a report and recommendation to the Title IX Coordinator or Deputy Coordinator.
-The Title IX Coordinator or Deputy Coordinator will normally render a finding to the complainant and respondent within 60 days after the complaint was received.
+Upon receipt of a formal complaint of sexual harassment or sexual misconduct, the Title IX Coordinator or a Deputy Coordinator will designate one or more Title IX investigators who will conduct an adequate, reliable, and impartial investigation of all complaints of sexual harassment or sexual misconduct, and all complaints will be resolved promptly and fairly.
+Investigators will provide all evidence to both parties for review and response.
+After a thorough investigation, the Investigators will will prepare an Investigation Report that is shared with both parties for review prior to a live hearing.
+The Title IX Coordinator will facilitate a live hearing with the parties.
+At the conclusion of the live hearing, the Decision Makers will render an outcome along with sanctions, if necessary.
 An investigation may occasionally take longer because of unusual circumstances or the availability of necessary parties critical to the investigation process.

 Investigation of complaints will be as confidential as possible to acquire the information needed and will respect the rights of both the complainant and the respondent.
-Both parties will have the opportunity to present witnesses and other evidence to the Title IX investigators.
+Both parties will have the opportunity to present witnesses and other evidence to the Title IX investigators during the investigation and will have the opportunity for their advisor to cross-examine the other party, witnesses, and investigators during the hearing.
 The complaint will be decided using a preponderance of evidence standard.
 A preponderance of evidence means deciding whether the respondent is more likely than not to have committed the behavior for which they have been accused.
 In the course of the investigation, the University may seek to use voluntary informal discussions or mediation for resolving some types of sexual harassment complaints.
-However, the complainant has the right to end the informal process at any time, in which case the investigation will continue to its conclusion.
+However, either party, the complainant or the respondent, has the right to end the informal process at any time, in which case the investigation will continue to its conclusion.
 In cases involving allegations of sexual assault, mediation is not appropriate and will not be used.
 Any agreed resolution of a complaint should fully and effectively address safety, fairness, and other appropriate concerns of the complainant, the respondent, and the University as a whole.

-Advisors:
+Informal Resolutions are binding and cannot be appealed.

+Advisors